 Nothing is impossible, so if you think there is nothing you can do about your low weight, think again.
 There are many things that you can do to ensure you gain adequate weight during pregnancy.
-Here are some tips to help you deal with low weight gain in pregnancy:
+Here are some tips to help you deal with weight gain during pregnancy:

 - The key is to not skip breakfast as it is the most important meal of the day.
 Try including protein in your morning meal as it will help you gain weight.

 - Eat more than three times a day and make sure that all your meals are balanced and healthy.
-Try and include snacks such as nuts, fruit mixed yoghurt, or healthy cheese in your diet that are high in proteins and iron.
+Try and include snacks such as nuts, fruits, yoghurt, or healthy cheese in your diet that are high in protein and iron.

 - Avoid junk food or anything that is processed.
-Treats like doughnuts, muffins and others may help you put on weight, but offer little to no nutritional value.
-Since you are pregnant, you will want to have more food that helps you gain weight as well as offers nutritional value.
+Treats like doughnuts, muffins, and others may help you put on weight, but offer little to no nutritional value.
+Since you are pregnant, you will want to have food that helps you gain weight as well as offers nutritional value.

-- If you are an exercising enthusiast, try and give it a miss at least when you are underweight and pregnant.
+- If you are a fitness enthusiast, try and give it a miss at least when you are underweight and pregnant.

-Being pregnant and underweight may put a few roadblocks on your pregnancy journey but have no fear.
-If you ensure to consult with your doctor about it and follow the advice given you will be able to gain some weight in no time.
+Being pregnant and underweight may put a few roadblocks in your pregnancy journey, but do not worry.
+If you consult your doctor about it and follow the advice given to you, you will be able to gain some weight in no time.
 Try the tips provided above as they can help you to put on weight in a healthy way.

 Also Read: Overweight Pregnancy